-Students will be taught the real estate capital markets and the mix of the necessary financing sources required of developments.
-Students will evaluate criteria used by developers, real estate lenders and capital providers looking to minimize risk and maximize returns on real estate investments.
+Students will be taught the basics of real estate investment analysis and real estate capital markets and how they interact to finance development projects.
+Students will prepare financial analyses and evaluate criteria used by developers, real estate lenders and capital providers looking to minimize risk and maximize returns on real estate investments.